whiteboxml/teaching-ironhack-dataptmad-2011/README.md

-# teaching-ironhack-dataptmad-2011
+# dataptmad-2011
-class content for Data &amp; Analytics Part Time, November 2020 Edition
+Repository with notebooks and materials for April 2020 part time bootcamp